 This course intends to equip the undergraduate with the employability skills required as he/she graduates.
-The students encouraged to add value to their CVs throughout the study period.
-Then, they are guided to present it competitively with well-recognized employers such

-Government institutes, Multinational corporate establishments, Private firms, International organizations and NGOs as per their career progression plans.nThe Department contentiously support the students from CV preparation until evaluation of the course.
+The students are encouraged to add value to their CVs throughout the study period.
+Then, they are guided to present it competitively with well-recognised employers such as government institutes, multinational corporate establishments, private firms, international organisations and NGOs as per their career progression plans.
+The Department contentiously supports the students from CV preparation until evaluation of the course.
 There are well-established strong networks and alumni links of the Department in support of uplifting the students' capacity to match the local as well as global labor market demands with this course.